 Some of my students were struggling with specific aspects of taking a course online, as well as certain assignments.
 They would send me emails that

 As an online teacher, Google Slides been the answer to all my hopes and dreams.
 Using it is like making a collage, but my fingers don’t get sticky!
 Pretty much everything I post in my online courses is created in Slides.
-One of my favorite ways to use Slides is for a Class Gallery, a place where students with can showcase their artwork.
+One of my favorite ways to use Slides is for a Class Gallery, a place where students can showcase their artwork.

 Young students often have a hard time thinking about actions, consequences, and, generally, anything that takes place in the future, so setting goals is not an easy task for them.
 In this article, Erin walks you through how to use the iPad App, SeeSaw, to help students set and achieve goals.